Antonio Habas: Sergio Lobera's sacking is not good for the ISL | Goal.com

 “I don't want to talk about the first eleven.
 We will see according to the dynamics of the match.
 First, we must ensure that we do not concede.
 Then we will go for scoring in the opposition’s goal.
 I am very happy with the current performance of my team,” stated Habas.

-He also added that midfielder Carl Mc Hugh is undergoing recovering after having injured his back.
+He also added that midfielder Carl Mc Hugh is back with the team but is still undergoing recovery after having injured his back.